Director William B. Patterson

 Portions of Oakland, including East Oakland and the area south of Park Blvd/5th Avenue to the San Leandro boundary

 William "Bill" Patterson was appointed to the East Bay Municipal Utility District's (EBMUD) Board of Directors in September 1997 to fill the un-expired term of Director Ken Simmons, representing Ward 6 which is comprised of portions of Oakland including East Oakland and the area south of Park Blvd/5th Avenue to the San Leandro boundary.
 He was later elected in 1998 and re-elected in 2000, 2004, 2008, 2012 and was appointed in 2016 and 2020.
-He previously served as President of the EBMUD Board of Directors from 2005 to 2007 and as Vice President from 2003 to 2005 and 2015 to 2018.
+He previously served as President of the Board from 2005 to 2007 and as vice president from 2003 to 2005 and 2015 to 2018.

 Bill is a past president of the Oakland NAACP.
-He is a retired Oakland Parks and Recreation manager, who has been credited widely by many superstar athletes who have gone on to gain Hall of Fame recognition, including the likes of basketball's Bill Russell and baseball's Joe Morgan.
+He is a retired Oakland Parks and Recreation manager, who has been credited widely by many superstar athletes who have gone on to gain Hall of Fame recognition, including the likes of basketball's Bill Russell and baseball's late Joe Morgan.
 He was also a close confidant and adviser to the late Oakland Mayor Lionel Wilson, the city's first African-American mayor.
 He has also served on the Oakland Public Ethics and Parks and Recreation Commissions and Workforce Investment Board.

 Patterson received his bachelor's and master's degrees from San Francisco State University and pursued graduate study at UC Berkeley.
 He resides in Oakland with his family and remains active in numerous community activities.